Simon Cowell knows the value of good neighbours. He has recruited two to help him on his flagging hit TV show, The X Factor.

 Former England captain and Kensington resident David Beckham has waded into the corruption scandal engulfing world football’s governing body, Fifa.

-David Beckham decided to join us for breakfast this morning ☕️⚽️ #pastthepond #davidbeckham A post shared by Ashley Lomelin (@ashleeyy__nicole) on Apr 25, 2015 at 7:57am PDT Local delicacy: David Beckham blends in at the Montparnasse cafe in Kensington David Beckham has indeed settled effortlessly into life in west London as the instagram snap shared above shows on a recent visit to his local cafe in Kensington.
-The man who gave us the sarong and cornrow has a lot to celebrate as he hits forty.
+David Beckham has indeed settled effortlessly into life in west London as the instagram post below shows on a recent visit to his local cafe in Kensington.
+The man who gave us the sarong and blonde cornrows has a lot to celebrate as he hits his 40-year milestone.
 Friend and sportswriter Matthew Syed paid a glowing tribute to one of Britain’s sporting and cultural icons in The Times.
 In fact he can count him as a friend, having penned his biography.
 He paints an endearing picture of a likeable personality and caring father.
 His red line?
 Not even a commercial opportunity will stand between brand Beckham and the school run.
 “I can’t complain because there are so many aspects of being famous that are a privilege.”
-He regards the constant adulation …
+View this post on Instagram David Beckham decided to join us for breakfast this morning ☕️⚽️ #pastthepond #davidbeckham A post shared by Ashley Nicole❣️ (@ashleeyy__nicole) on Apr 25, 2015 at 7:57am PDT Local delicacy: David Beckham blends in at the Montparnasse cafe in Kensington He regards the constant adulation …